 The Child Pose is easy to do and helps oxygenate your entire body using rhythmic breathwork and movement.
 This pose gently warms up the spine and prepares you for advanced yoga postures.
-The restful pose helps in stretching your front torso including shoulders, neck, spine and gently relieves stress, fatigue, back pain and neck pain.
+The restful pose helps in stretching your front torso, including shoulders, neck and spine, and gently relieves stress, fatigue, back pain and neck pain.

 Seated Garudasana or Eagle Pose

 Seated Eagle Pose is an excellent way to stretch your legs and hips, strengthen your core and correct your posture.
 It is great to relieve stress in your neck or head muscles, especially from long hours of sitting in front of the gadgets.
 This beginner-friendly yoga pose can be done standing as well.
 Make sure to hold your breath for a few seconds before releasing the pose.